Attacking c-MARL More Effectively: A Data Driven Approach: Conclusions

 \section{Conclusions}

-In this paper, we propose a new attack algorithm named \textbf{cMBA} for evaluating the robustness of c-MARL environment.
-Our cMBA algorithm is the first model-based attack to craft adversarial observation perturbations and we have shown that cMBA outperforms existing model-free baselines attack by a large margin (e.g., under $\ell_\infty$ budget constraint with $\varepsilon=0.5$, cMBA reduces team reward 42\%, 340\%, 573\% \textit{more} than the three baselines when attacking one agent in \textbf{Ant (4x2)} environment) under multiple multi-agent MuJoCo environments.
+We propose a new attack algorithm named \textbf{c-MBA} for evaluating the robustness of c-MARL environment.
+Our algorithm is the first model-based attack to craft adversarial observation perturbations and we have shown that c-MBA outperforms existing model-free attack baselines by a large margin under both MA-MuJoCo and MPE benchmarks.
 Unique to multi-agent setting, we also propose a new victim-selection strategy to select the most vulnerable victim agents given the attack budget, which has not been studied in prior work.
-We show that with the victim-agent selection strategy, cMBA attack becomes stronger and more effective (can further decrease the reward by 30\%).
+We show that with the victim-agent selection strategy, c-MBA attack becomes stronger and more effective.
+We also propose the first data-driven approach to determine the failure state based on the pre-collected data without extra overhead making our attack more flexible.